-The Institute expects all faculty, staff, postdoctoral scholars and students to be vigilant in complying with all environmental, health and safety requirements and to properly conduct their activities at the Institute.
+Caltech expects all faculty, staff, postdoctoral scholars and students to be vigilant in complying with all environmental, health and safety requirements and to properly conduct their activities at Caltech.

 Local, state and federal laws and regulations establish civil and criminal penalties for violations of environmental, health and safety laws and regulations, including substantial fines and possible imprisonment.